 Provisioning Services version 7.12 introduced Linux streaming.
 When using this feature, consider that caching options on a Linux target device are the same as on a Windows device.
 For more information about Linux streaming, see the installation article.

 Cache on device hard drive

 Write cache exists as a file in NTFS format on the target-device’s hard drive.
-This write cache option frees up the Citrix Provisioning server since it does not have to process write requests and does not have the finite limitation of RAM.
+This write cache option frees up the Citrix Provisioning server because it does not process write requests and does not have finite limitation of RAM.

 The hard drive does not require any additional software to enable this feature.